 The primary reason why libraries are organised in such a manner, is by no means an accident.
 Human beings like to have things organised, in order to make it easier to find things when needed.

 Libraries are typically organised to Dewey Decimal System – A Decimal Classification introduced the concepts of relative location and relative index which allow new books to be added to a library in their appropriate location-based on subject.

 A library assigns a classification number that unambiguously locates a particular volume in a position relative to other books in the library, on the basis of its subject.
 The number makes it possible to find any book and to return it to its proper place on the library shelves.

-The chances of finding a book on SEO, is obviously are going to dramatically increase, if you start your search in the Non-Fiction section.
-Even more so when narrow down to the Marketing and yet more once you finally find Digital Marketing
+The chances of finding a book on SEO, are obviously going to dramatically increase, if you start your search in the Non-Fiction section.
+Even more so when narrow down to Business then to Marketing and yet more once you refine it too Digital Marketing